GustaMagik/RSA_Security_Token/README.md

 	-  The locking functionallity after max tries of PIN is NOT saved after reloading the program (hard reset if programming file is put as a program-on-startup file in FLASH).

-	-	 This project trusts OpenSSL, PAM, Xilinx (or other software used for FPGA) as well as the RSA\_512 module (https://opencores.org/project,rsa_512).
+	-	 This project trusts (in someway): OpenSSL, PAM, Xilinx as well as the RSA\_512 module (https://opencores.org/project,rsa_512).
 Keep this software updated / consider if the you trusts this software as well.